Updated: Feb 15, 2022

 This cartridge was sent to us here at WAM Engineering for microscopic and electrical analysis.
 The owner wanted us to determine the native Stylus Rake Angle (SRA), ideal azimuth angle and zenith angle of this cartridge.
 See more about it HERE.
-We found SRA and zenith to be essentially perfect (92.35 degrees and 0.2 degrees respectively) but the ideal azimuth angle was a whopping 2.9 degrees off level!
+We found SRA and zenith to be essentially perfect (92.35 degrees and 0.2 degrees respectively) but the ideal azimuth angle was 2.6 degrees off level!

 While this amount of variation from level is one of the more extreme we have seen for azimuth, let it be known that this cartridge was certainly one the most wonderful sounding cartridges we have heard to date.
 If the azimuth angle on THIS cartridge was a cause for sonic deterioration, we certainly didn’t hear it!

 WHAT IS CARTRIDGE AZIMUTH AND WHY WOULD I WANT TO OPTIMIZE IT?